Event Horizon

 microservices.json

-define where the producer microservices are so that the consumer can subscribe to them.
+configures where the producer microservice is so that the consumer can connect to it and subscribe to its events.

 Let’s create a consumer-microservices.json